Raja-s-k/automate-the-boring-stuff/chapter-02/solution.md

 break statement just stops executing the current loop and jump out of the loop, whereas continue statement does nothing and just continues with the next iteration.

 **12)**
-All three ranges does the same but only the way of approch has been changed.In the fist range the first paramenter and the third parameter is taken by default as 0 and 1, in the second range also it takes its third parameter as 1 and in the third range all the parameters are specified.
+All three ranges does the same but only the way of approch has been changed.
+In the fist range the first paramenter and the third parameter is taken by default as 0 and 1, in the second range also it takes its third parameter as 1 and in the third range all the parameters are specified.

 **13)**